PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/docker-install.md

 ## Installing Docker

-{% hint style="danger" %}
-It is required to have Docker installed on the system that will be performing the steps in this document.
+> **Note:** It is required to have Docker installed on the system that will be performing the steps in this document.
-{% endhint %}

 Docker can be installed using the `run.sh` script inside the Peerplays Docker repository: